abessiari/juphub_hello/README.md

 ## Access Notebook

+Modify SOME_USER with your username

-Using browser acces at http://localhost:8000/user/abessiari/lab/tree/hello.ipynb?image=juphub-hello:main
+Using browser acces at http://localhost:8000/user/SOME_USER/lab/tree/hello.ipynb?image=juphub-hello:main

 # Trouble